rickstaa/awesome-adsb/readme.md

 <!-- List open source ADS-B aggregators. -->

+- [adsb.fi](https://adsb.fi) - A community-driven flight tracker with hundreds of feeders worldwide.
+We provide open and unfiltered access to worldwide air traffic data.
+- [adsb.one](https://adsb.one) - Open source ADS-B aggregator.
-- [ADSB.lol](https://adsb.lol) - An Open Source flight tracker that collects ADS-B, UAT, and MLAT data to provide open data to everybody.
+- [adsb.lol](https://adsb.lol) - An Open Source flight tracker that collects ADS-B, UAT, and MLAT data to provide open data to everybody.
-- [ADSB.one](https://adsb.one) - Open source ADSB aggregator.

 ### Community driven

 <!-- List community driven ADS-B aggregators. -->

-- [ADSB.fi](https://adsb.fi) - A community-driven flight tracker with hundreds of feeders worldwide.
-We provide open and unfiltered access to worldwide air traffic data.
-- [TheAirTraffic.com](https://theairtraffic.com) - A community-driven ADS-B aggregator dedicated to keeping the air-tracking data on their site open and unfiltered.
+- [TheAirTraffic](https://theairtraffic.com) - A community-driven ADS-B aggregator dedicated to keeping the air-tracking data on their site open and unfiltered.
-- [ADSBHub](https://www.adsbhub.org) - A service for real-time ADS-B data sharing and exchange between plane tracking enthusiasts, plane spotters and radio amateurs.
+- [ADSBHub.com](https://www.adsbhub.org) - A service for real-time ADS-B data sharing and exchange between plane tracking enthusiasts, plane spotters and radio amateurs.
 - [PlaneSpotters.net](https://www.planespotters.net) - A civil aviation database and aggregator with 1 million photos and information on 50000 aircraft.
 - [Plane.watch](https://plane.watch) - A community hosted flight tracker.